 This white paper was identified by the ANS/NCSD Education Committee as important to meeting the overall mission statement of the NCSD, "To promote development of nuclear criticality safety expertise by providing opportunities that offer technical growth and recognition."
-An obvious area in which to promote development of nuclear criticality safety expertise is to define what constitutes acceptable documentation for an evaluation of nuclear criticality safety, and the underlying logic used in the creation of this documentation.
+An obvious area in which to promote development of nuclear criticality safety expertise is to define "best practices" on what constitutes proper documentation for a nuclear criticality safety evaluation, and the underlying logic used in the creation of this document.